 Need a Customized Training Program?

 Should you wish to tailor a program to meet your specific needs, or request a quote on hosting one of our programs in-house, our experienced facilitators would be pleased to discuss these options.
-You can contact us at (204) 831-7661, or email Dylan Hill
+You can contact us at (204) 831-7661, or email Dylan Hill or Cam Hill

 This three-day training is designed for Human Resources staff; Union Representatives, workplace harassment advisors, designated conflict officers, harassment investigators and managers at all levels within any organization.
 This training utilizes a combination of theory-based lectures and hands-on practical exercises involving group tasks and investigation scenarios with professional actors.